 The library is the heart of the services provided to researchers and scholars at ACOR.
 It houses a large collection of books and periodicals on Jordan and the archaeological sites within its boundaries and a comprehensive collection of archaeological books on the Middle East.
 We also provide free access to JSTOR for patrons, a rarity in Jordan.

-ACOR’s Library and its electronic resources are actively utilized by Jordanian professors, scholars, and students, ACOR fellows, and the international community.
-Free access to ACOR’s library and to JSTOR helps local professors keep up in their fields, and many students have finished their theses and dissertations thanks to reliance on ACOR library resources.
+Our library and its electronic resources are actively utilized by Jordanian professors, scholars, and students, ACOR fellows, and the international community.
+Free access to our library and to JSTOR helps local professors keep up in their fields, and many students have finished their theses and dissertations thanks to reliance on ACOR library resources.

-Maintaining the ACOR library is an expensive endeavor, and we welcome financial support from individuals and institutions.
+Maintaining the library is an expensive endeavor, and we welcome financial support from individuals and institutions.
 No donation is too small or too large.